arcuru/eideticadb/docs/src/user_guide/index.md

 # User Guide

-Welcome to the EideticaDB User Guide.
-This guide will help you understand and use EideticaDB effectively in your applications.
+Welcome to the Eidetica User Guide.
+This guide will help you understand and use Eidetica effectively in your applications.

-## What is EideticaDB?
+## What is Eidetica?

-EideticaDB is a Rust library for managing structured data with built-in history tracking.
+Eidetica is a Rust library for managing structured data with built-in history tracking.
 It combines concepts from distributed systems, Merkle-CRDTs, and traditional databases to provide a unique approach to data management:

 - **Efficient data storage** with customizable [Backends](concepts/backends.md)
 - **History tracking** for all changes via immutable [Entries](concepts/entries_trees.md) forming a DAG